 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 For the compliance test, ip-codec-set 5 was used for this purpose.
-EarthLink SIP Trunking supports G.729A and G.711MU.
+Windstream SIP Trunking supports G.729A and G.711MU.
 Thus, these codecs were included in this set.
-Enter G.729A and G.711MU in the Audio Codec column of the table in the order of preference.
+Enter G.711MU and G.729A in the Audio Codec column of the table in the order of preference.
+G.711MU was entered as the preferred codec for accommodating G.711 pass-through faxing.
 Default values can be used for all other fields.